Shortcuts: Adult Primary Care Pediatricians Mental Health/Substance Abuse Hospitals

 Healthcare in Maine can be even better; however, we all need to be part of the improvement.
 If you want to receive and promote high quality medical care you should select a doctor or hospital of the highest quality, and follow their direction.
 You should also speak up and ask questions.
 Finally, we ask that you offer your comments and suggestions about this website to us so we too can improve.

 Doctors who treat adults, voluntarily submit clinical information and the processes they have in place to store and transer patient information to Bridges to Excellence and/or the National Committee on Quality Assurance.
 These organizations in turn conduct assessments and generate rankings regarding the quality of the care being provided.
 The participating adult doctors and cardiologists or heart doctors may also submit information about the tools they use in maintaining and transferring medical information, and assisting their patients.
 Bridges to Excellence and the National Committee on Quality Assurance are independent, non-profit organizations that publish information about how well doctors and their staffs across the U.S. are doing at taking care of their patients.
 Once a ranking is given it remains valid for two to three years.

 Doctors who treat children (pediatricians) also voluntarily submit clinical information to us.
 Because there is no national organization that performs assessments or rankings of pediatricians, we developed our own quality assessment program.
 In developing our assessment program we held forums of local doctors, patients, employers, and health plan representatives, and thereby determined what questions to ask and how to assign our ratings.
 Furthermore, we periodically conduct random telephonic and on-site audits of practices to help assure that our participants are honestly and accurately submitting their information.

 From time to time we may raise the bar regarding what constitutes a “good”, “better” or in the case of office systems a “best” rating.
 When we do that, we give the doctors ample notice that their ranking could change if they do not make improvements.

-When national programs become available for doctors who treat children, heart problems, and bone and joints, we will work to use them instead of our own surveys.
+When national programs become available for doctors who treat children, mental health and substance abuse, we will work to use them instead of our own surveys.